How to store CO2 with Northern Lights

 • Is there a component of biogenic CO₂ in the mix?

-Our infrastructure is being developed to receive CO2 that meets a predefined specification (Quality specifications for liquified CO2).
-This is done to ensure the long-term safety and integrity of the various infrastructure components, taking into consideration safety, material selection, thermodynamics and chemical reactions.
+CO₂ Specifications and Infrastructure: Our infrastructure is developed to receive CO₂ that meets predefined specifications (Quality specifications for liquified CO₂).
+This ensures the long-term safety and integrity of the various infrastructure components, considering safety, material selection, thermodynamics, and chemical reactions.

-• Initial request for information, early informal meeting.
+• Initial request for information, early scoping meeting.

 • Mutual signing of Non-Disclosure Agreement (download NDA here).